Skip to content

 Refrigerator: Store any leftover cake in the refrigerator in an airtight container.
 You can keep it this way for up to 3 days.

 Freezing: The best way to freeze leftovers is to cut it into individual slices and wrap them tightly in plastic wrap.
-Wrapping them again in aluminum foil is a great way to keep the freezer burn away.
-The cake will freeze well for up to 3 months.
+Wrapping them again in aluminum foil is a great way to prevent freezer burn.
+Keep slices frozen for up to 3 months.
+Thaw overnight in the refrigerator.

-Slice of Pineapple upside down cake on white platter.
+Slice of Pineapple upside down cake on a white plate.

 More Delicious Pineapple Recipes